-1 Applications and data in AIS have been connected in an integrated manner both between levels in the same section and with other sections. (not integrated - fully integrated).
-2 Applications and data in AIS are harmoniously connected between department. (not integrated - fully integrated).
-3 AIS functions correctly starting from inputting data, processing, to producing accounting information (not reliable - fully reliable).
-4 The AIS is reliable because the information generated is always accurate according to user needs (not reliable - fully reliable).
-5 The AIS is able to run well because it has the ability to adapt to changing conditions or environment. (lacks of capability - very capable).
-6 The AIS is able to run well because it has the ability to adapt to various needs of users. (lacks of capability - very capable).
-7 The AIS is able to run well because it has features that are easy to operate so that it helps users in completing work. (not easy - very easy).
-8 The AIS is able to run well because it has features that are easy to learn so that it helps users in completing work. (not easy - very easy).
+- Applications and data in AIS have been connected in an integrated manner both between levels in the same section and with other sections. - (not integrated fully integrated).
+2 Applications and data in AIS are harmoniously connected between department. (not integrated - fully integrated). - AIS functions correctly starting from inputting data, processing, to producing accounting information (not reliable - fully reliable). - 4 The AIS is reliable because the information generated is always accurate according to user needs - (not reliable fully reliable).
+The AIS is able to run well because it has the ability to adapt to changing conditions or environment. (lacks of capability - very capable). - 6 The AIS is able to run well because it has the ability to adapt to various needs of users. - (lacks of capability very capable).
+The AIS is able to run well because it has features that are easy to operate so that it helps users in completion user. - Completing work. (not easy very easy).
+The AIS is able to run well because it has features that are easy to learn so that it helps users in completing work. (not easy very easy). - completing work. (not easy very easy).